sav-che/TL-2/Authors/Besser, Johannes Felix {std. J.F. Besser}.md

-> [!cite] BHL link: this entry starts at [page 140](https://www.biodiversitylibrary.org/item/103859#page/150/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 140](https://www.biodiversitylibrary.org/page/33265337) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Besser, Johannes Felix (1861-?), German (Saxonian) botanist, educated at the Annen-Realschule in Dresden, studied at the Dresden Polytechnic 1879 and the University of Leipzig 1880-1883, teacher at a secondary school in Schneeberg from 1884; Dr. phil.
-1886. (*J.F.
-Besser*).
+1886.
+**Abbreviated name**: *J.F.
+Besser*

 #### Herbarium and types